Kanhoto/TestShooter3D/README.md

 ### Bullets : ✅

-Bullets are just sphere mesh with a rigidbody, I make them spawn at a spawn point placed in front of the gun and I give them some inertia.
+Bullets are green blooming cube with a rigidbody, I make them spawn at a spawn point placed in front of the gun and I give them some inertia.

 ### Trion stats for player: ❌

-Didn't even start but suppose it won't be the hardest part.
+I have a rainbow bar ^^, but I aim for a gradient that will go from blue to green.

 ## Next steps